fsfe/reuse-docs/spec.md

   Specification takes precedence.
 Specifically in the case of the `Copyright` and `License` tags.

-- REUSE Tool --- Helper tool for compliance with this Specification; available at <https://github.com/fsfe/reuse-tool>.
+- REUSE Tool --- helper tool for compliance with this Specification; available at <https://github.com/fsfe/reuse-tool>.

 ## License files